-Despite the God-given victory of the Protestant Reformation over the superstition of the Catholic Church and its pompous and blasphemous claims; and despite the glory and blessing of the many revivals in which God came down to earth by his Holy Spirit, exalting man by humbling him and giving him glimpses of his own (God’s) glory and power and love; and in which biblical truth is prized above all; traditional, vigorous, biblical, Protestant Christianity is in decline.
-It is being replaced by a pop-psychology with emotional songs in “worship” during which the name of the divine Son of God is used as a mantra, being repeated over and over and nauseatingly over, and where the coming of the presence of the Holy Spirit “falling” on the congregation resulting in an emotional and ecstatic response, is the goal.
+Despite the Protestant Reformation and despite the glory and blessing of the many revivals in which God came down to earth by his Holy Spirit, exalting man by humbling him and giving him glimpses of his own (God’s) glory and power and love, and in which biblical truth is prized above all – traditional, vigorous, bible-based, Protestant Christianity is in decline.
+It is being replaced by a pop-psychology with emotional songs in worship during which the name of the divine Son of God is used as a mantra, being repeated over and over and nauseatingly over, and where the coming of the presence of the Holy Spirit “falling” on the congregation resulting in an emotional and ecstatic response, is the goal.
 It is a pseudo-Christianity which focuses on celebrity preachers with “positive” and entertaining messages.
 It is filled with unbiblical views and spirituality, too often characterised by the flesh, and its members walk by sight, not by faith, as they seek the constant manifestations of the Holy Spirit to boost their excitement and keep their faith alive.

-And it is tantalising and attractive as it promises a joyful, vibrant relationship with God where we can engage in literal conversations with him at any time.
-It promises to set us free from the restraints of the imagined straitjacket of traditional Protestant Evangelical theology and swirl us into a romance with God through his Holy Spirit.
-We’re guaranteed to be overwhelmed with his love, to receive the spiritual gifts enumerated in various places in the New Testament; and, not by any means least, to have wealth, power and influence under the blessing of God.
+And it is tantalising and attractive as it promises a joyful, vibrant relationship with God in which we can engage in literal conversations with him at any time.
+It promises to set us free from the restraints of the imagined straitjacket of traditional Protestant Fundamentalist theology and whirl us into a romance with God through his Holy Spirit.
+We’re guaranteed to be overwhelmed with his love, to receive the spiritual gifts enumerated in various places in the New Testament; and, not by any means least, to have health, wealth, power and influence under the blessing of God.
 Satan will be under our feet, we’ll have power to cast out demons, and we can have or achieve anything we want simply by speaking faith-filled words.

-This gift of tongues-speaking is called a prayer language because it is usually acknowledged that it is not the gift of tongues given in Acts chapter 2; it is that which the apostle Paul wrote about: “For he that speaketh in an unknown tongue speaketh not unto men, but unto God; howbeit in the spirit he speaketh mysteries” (1 Cor 14:2).
+This gift of tongues-speaking is called a prayer language because it is usually acknowledged that it is not the gift of tongues given in Acts chapter 2; it is that which the apostle Paul wrote about: “For he that speaketh in an unknown tongue speaketh not unto men, but unto God: for no man understandeth him; howbeit in the spirit he speaketh mysteries” (1 Cor 14:2).
 It is also regarded by them as tongues of angels (1 Cor 13:1).

-These two verses are a life-saver for Pentecostals because they enable them to speak their so-called prayer language without seeming to go against scripture.
-They deliver them from having to explain why their gift of tongues is useless for speaking to real people in real languages whilst unknown to the speaker, because they can hide behind the above verses and claim to be speaking to God alone, and it is a mystery; and who could challenge that?
+These two verses are a face-saver for Pentecostals because they enable them to speak their so-called prayer language without seeming to go against scripture.
+They deliver them from having to explain why their gift of tongues is useless for speaking to real people in real languages whilst unknown to the speaker, because they can hide behind the above verses and claim to be speaking to God alone; and it is a mystery, so who could challenge that?
 But despite its being a “prayer language” which should therefore be spoken privately to God, it is evident in every Pentecostal meeting, worship or otherwise, and this despite Paul’s restriction of its use in public meetings unless the message is interpreted.